curvenote/docs/editor/export-cli-jupyter-book.md

 **Current limitations:**

 - You can only sync from curvenote → local at the moment.
-We expect this to change by April, 2022.